Published on February 28th, 2012 | by exo30

 The program that I will be employing for this task is a popular encoding software by the name of Handbrake.
 In this post, I have also included a custom preset I created for the Vita that fiddles around with a number of advanced settings and is specifically tailored towards animation.
 If you are curious, this wiki goes into greater detail about each setting.
 My goal with these tweaks was to ensure a maximum picture quality to size/encoding time ratio.

-1. Open up Handbrake, search for the Presets menu on the top left of the application, and select Import.
+1. Open up Handbrake.
+To load the preset, locate the Options Button on the bottom right of the application, and select Import.
 Locate the Handbrake settings file provided in this post and press Ok.

 2. Next, Handbrake requires a default output destination to be set.
-Go to Tools -> Options -> General Tab and select a location to be the default path for the output files.
+Go to Tools -> Options -> Output Files and select a location to be the default path for the output files.

-3. All of the settings have been selected through the preset.
-However, you can fiddle around with the bit rate settings in the Video Tab if you prefer higher or lower quality then the 150mb target I set.
-The bit rate and mixdown of the audio can also be changed if higher quality audio/surround sound capability is desired.
-Vita memory cards are retardedly expensive which makes space on the handheld all the more valuable.
-If you know the show you are encoding doesn’t have much high-motion and/or CG scenes, it may be a good idea to lower the bit rate to save space without sacrificing too much quality.
+3. The rest of the settings have been automatically selected through the preset.
+However, you can fiddle around with the Quality settings in the Video Tab.
+The AT preset sets the RF at 21 but you can adjust it to your needs (Lower RF=Higher Bitrate).
+The video quality can also be changed via Avg Bitrate if that’s more your thing.
+Keep in mind though, that the output is only as good as the input, and your encoded video should almost never have a larger file than your source.
+Vita memory cards are prohibitively expensive, which makes space on the handheld all the more valuable.
+If you know the show you are encoding doesn’t have much high-motion and/or CG scenes, it may be a good idea to lower the video bitrate to save space without sacrificing too much quality.

 4. Next you must select the file to be encoded.
 Click the Source icon located on the top menu and select video file.
 Browse for the video to be encoded and press Ok.

-5. Soft subtitles are not appropriate for the Vita and a hard sub must be done in order to maintain the same positioning, styling, and fonts as the original subtitles.
-Go to the Subtitles Tab and select the subtitle track to be used with the video.
-Check the Burned In box to hard code the subtitles onto the video, and then press Add.
+6. Soft subtitles are not appropriate for the Vita and a hard sub must be done in order to maintain the same positioning, styling, and fonts as the original subtitles.
+Go to the Subtitles Tab, press Add, and select the subtitle track to be used with the video via the Source drop down menu.
+Check the Burn In box to hard code the subtitles onto the video.

 And that’s it!
 Enjoy your anime on dat beautiful OLED screen.